sqlxpert/step-stay-stopped-aws-rds-aurora/README.md

  1. Delete any standalone `StepStayStoppedRdsAurora` CloudFormation _stacks_ in your target regions and/or AWS accounts.

+ 2. If you used Stay-Stopped, the original, AWS Lambda-based variant,
+    - Delete any standalone `StayStoppedRdsAurora` CloudFormation _stacks_, or
+    - Delete your `StayStoppedRdsAurora` CloudFormation _StackSet_, or set the `Enable` parameter to "false" and then deploy the change to all existing targets.

- 2. Complete the prerequisites for creating a _StackSet_ with [service-managed permissions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-orgs-enable-trusted-access.html).
+ 3. Complete the prerequisites for creating a _StackSet_ with [service-managed permissions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-orgs-enable-trusted-access.html).

- 3. In the management AWS account (or a delegated administrator account), create a
+ 4. In the management AWS account (or a delegated administrator account), create a
     [CloudFormation StackSet](https://console.aws.amazon.com/cloudformation/home#/stacksets).
     Select "Upload a template file", then select "Choose file" and upload a